serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

   to write HPC Python codes able to work with different types of arrays (Numpy arrays, Dask arrays, arrays on GPU, etc.).

+- A long-term task would be to use Pythran to accelerate Python/Numpy code with GPUs.
+Since Pythran supports OpenMP, a promissing method would be to use recent OpenMP directives targetting GPUs.

 Further information
 *******************